First-Year Experience: Timeline

 New Student Orientation: The four-day event offers William Jewell’s formal introduction to college life.
 Taking place immediately before classes begin in August, Orientation acquaints new students with campus organizations, activities, facilities, faculty, staff, and new classmates.
 More importantly, Orientation introduces students to the deeper aspects of the William Jewell’s collegiate mission, involving students in a workshop on teambuilding and problem-solving, preparation for class work, opportunities for spiritual involvement, and participation in a community service activity.
 Mentors are with first-year students every step of the way, guiding them through the events and insuring that they are not alone or alienated at any moment.

 I am so intimidated by these professors.
 They must think I am so stupid.
 I don’t even understand how this whole college thing works.

 First-Year Student Advising: Each professor at William Jewell College serves as an academic advisor for 10 to 15 students, first-year through senior.
 A detailed advising program designed for first-year students is in place to help facilitate this relationship beginning with a meeting on the very first day of classes.
 Within the first six weeks of college, each new student will meet at least 1 time with her advisor before registering later in the fall for the spring semester.
-Faculty members are in close contact with the Dean of Students/First-Year Experience and the Associate Director for Student Development Programs, keeping them informed of any concerns regarding a student so that appropriate intervention may take place.
+Faculty members are in close contact with the Dean of Students and the Associate Director for Student Development Programs, keeping them informed of any concerns regarding a student so that appropriate intervention may take place.